Skip to Main Content

 For some organizations, an annual gala is their primary fundraising event for the year and the point where they bring in most of their revenue.
 While a gala may reference just about any type of festive celebration, it’s most often used to refer to more extravagant events that feature entertainment, hors d’oeuvres, meals, open bars, and auctions.
 As galas are often expensive, it’s critical to carefully curate your donor list to ensure the best results.

-3. Pancake Breakfasts
+4. Pancake Breakfasts

 A pancake breakfast is on the opposite end of the spectrum from a gala when it comes to upfront investments.
 Pancakes are cheap and easy to make and can be made in bulk.
 It’s also easy to address vegan or gluten-free guests with a few tweaks to the recipe.

-6. 5K Runs and Walkathons
+5. 5K Runs & Walkathons

 5K runs and walkathons both operate in the same way, though at different levels of intensity.
 5Ks are a great option as they’re relatively short but still challenging enough for more seasoned runners.
 Walkathons are a bit more approachable and casual than the 5k, which encourages greater participation.
 They can even be run in conjunction with a 5k.

 Organizations can gain funds through entry fees and individual pledges.
-So a participant may pay $12 to participate and then have friends or family pledge a certain amount for every mile they complete.
+So, a participant may pay $12 to participate and then have friends or family pledge a certain amount for every mile they complete.
 This way, even individuals who don’t compete in the event can still support the cause.

 7. Karaoke